MikeORed/codex-of-agents/README.md

 The project is inspired by and references concepts from the paper:

-**“LARP: Language-Agent Role-Play Framework for Open-World Simulations”**
+**"LARP: Language-Agent Role-Play Framework for Open-World Simulations"**
 _(Read the full paper here: [LARP Framework - arXiv](https://arxiv.org/abs/2312.17653))_

 ### **Key Concepts from the Paper**: